-Recept or N ditigation Measures Responsibility Supervision Total estimated Cost in US\$ • Traffic management system and staff training, especially for site access and near-site heavy traffic.
+Recept or] Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ Traffic management system and staff training, especially for site access and near-site heavy traffic.
 Provision of safe passages and crossings for pedestrians where construction traffic interferes.
-Adjustment of working hours to local traffic patterns, e.g. avoiding major transport activities during rush hours or times of livestock movement If required, active traffic management by trained and visible staff at the site for safe passage for the public Ensuring safe and continuous access to all adjacent office facilities, shops and residences during construction 8 Occupational He and Safety ealth Tachttes, shops and residences during construction There is posted material indicating the nearest police station and hospital (with accident and emergency facilities).
+Adjustment of working hours to local traffic patterns, e.g. avoiding major transport activities during rush hours or times of livestock movement If required, active traffic management by trained and visible staff at the site for safe passage for the public Ensuring safe and continuous access to all adjacent office facilities, shops and residences during construction Sensitization of local populations to project-related SEA/SH risks; mechanisms for reporting/redress and engagement with women, as well as actors with appropriate expertise to engage with communities.
+8 Occupational and Safety Health There is posted material indicating the nearest police station and hospital (with accident and emergency facilities).
 The contractor must take reasonable steps to prevent unauthorized people accessing the site.
 Training on handling of UXO/ERW Avoid the burning of materials on site.
-Provide a first aid kits in different places of the work site with the appropriate number of materials given the number of workers on site.
-The locations of the first aid kits will be provided to all workers.
-Providing extinguishers on work site.
-If work involving the use of flammable materials is being carried out, stop people smoking and do not allow other work activities involving potential ignition sources to take place nearby.
-Providing site boundaries by installing suitable physical boundaries (barriers, tape or fence).
 Resident Engineer PMT No additional costs; the cost is imbedded in mandatory HSE measures

-Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ The contractor should put up barriers or covers in the area of openings and excavations.
+Receptor itigation Measures Responsibility Supervision Total estimated Cost in US\$ Providing site boundaries by installing suitable physical boundaries (barriers, tape or fence).
+Marking excavation holes with physical boundaries (barriers, tape or fence) The contractor should put up barriers or covers in the area of openings and excavations.
 Store building materials (such as pipes, manhole rings, and cement bags) so that they cannot topple or roll over.
 Keep walkways and stairways free of tripping hazards such as trailing cables, building materials, and debris.
 Everyone who works on any site must have access to adequate toilet and washing facilities, a place for preparing and consuming refreshments, and an area for storing and drying clothing and personal protective equipment (PPE).
 Contractor to ensure PPE (personal protective equipment) is used by all workers on site.
 Materials and equipment are tidily stacked, protected and covered where necessary.
 Additionally, there is adequate space for new materials to be stored in secured covered areas to avoid damage, theft, and to protect these items from weather conditions.
 Scaffolding for work in elevated areas should comply with the OSHA "General Requirements for Scaffolds §1926.451" Falling accidents are the main risks of working on heights.
 The workers should be provided with the full-body harness and comply with the use of it at all times.
-Prepare the evacuation plan for the workers in case of acts of terrorism and violence in the area that threaten the safety of the personnel; Establish the evacuation routes and agreement with the authorities and army for evacuation and transferring injured personnel to the hospitals Implement an Emergency Response Plan to manage major incidents if they should occur, such as equipment accidents in the vicinity of the construction site.
+Prepare the evacuation plan for the workers in case of acts of terrorism and violence in the area that threaten the safety of the personnel;